Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

            **Total**
   ------------------------------------------------------------------------------------

-c)  Number of diplomas (received and managed) granted by foreign
+e)  Number of diplomas (received and managed) granted by foreign
     partners to learners of joint training programs at the unit from date ...........(if any)